Getting Started with Angular and Electron

 Update index.html

-In the /src/index.html file, change <base href="/"> as <base href="./">, so that the Electron can able to find the Angular files.
+In the /src/index.html file, modify <base href="/"> to <base href="./">, enabling Electron to locate the Angular files.

 Update package.json